arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 # Let's code
 ## Anatomy of a property test
-Let's delve deeper into the concept of utilizing generators as modular components that are simple to combine and layer one upon the another.
+Let's delve deeper into the concept of utilizing generators as modular components that are simple to combine and layer one upon the other.

 <!-- A viable strategy could involve maintaining a distinction between the problem of generating values and enabling compositional structure. -->